-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, and audit requirements as prescribed by the Bureau of Authority Regulation, Division of Local Government Services, Department of Community Affairs, State of New Jersey, the financial statements of the government activities and each major fund of Fire District No. 1, Township of Wall in the County of Monmouth, State of New Jersey as of and for the year ended December 31, 2019, and the related notes to the financial statements which collectively comprise the Fire District No. 1, Township of Wall's basic financial statements, and have issued our report thereon dated November 5, 2020.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, and audit requirements as prescribed by the Bureau of Authority Regulation, Division of Local Government Services, Department of Community Affairs, State of New Jersey, the financial statements of the government activities and each major fund and the aggregate remaining fund information of Fire District No. 1, Township of Wall in the County of Monmouth, State of New Jersey as of and for the year ended December 31, 2021, and the related notes to the financial statements which collectively comprise Fire District No. 1, Township of Wall's basic financial statements, and have issued our report thereon dated October 20, 2022.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the Fire District No. 1, Township of Wall's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Fire District No. 1, Township of Wall's internal control.
+In planning and performing our audit of the financial statements, we considered Fire District No. 1, Township of Wall's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Fire District No. 1, Township of Wall's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Fire District No. 1, Township of Wall's internal control.